gongjue/gongjue.github.io/_posts/2015-1-22-JuliaOpt-SettingUp.md

 ## Jan 22

 1. Download and Install Julia
-2. Using Package Manager to install the following:
+2. Using Package Manager to install the following
     - `Cbc`
     - `Clp`
     - `GLPK`